chrisnoonan98675/site/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.markdown

 ## Synchronize a satellite server

-Before synchronising the satellite, make sure the XL Deploy server can boot with currently installed extensions and plugins.
-Synchronising a broken setup can result in a broken satellite.
+Before synchronizng the satellite, ensure that the XL Deploy server can boot with the currently installed plugins and extensions.
+Synchronizing a broken setup can result in a broken satellite.

 To synchronize a satellite server: